GOT(1) | General Commands Manual | GOT(1) |

 $ got rebase master

-In order to make changes committed to the “unified-buffer-cache” visible on the “master” branch, the “unified-buffer-cache” branch must first be rebased onto the “master” branch:
+In order to make changes committed to the “unified-buffer-cache” visible on the “master” branch, the “unified-buffer-cache” branch can be rebased onto the “master” branch:

 $ got update -b master